shakfu/sk-engines/docs/dev/bard-impl.md

 - **The RATE curve is piecewise.** Unity at centre, 0.5x at 0 and 2.5x at 1 - `exp2((v-0.5)*2)` below centre, `exp2((v-0.5)*2*log2(2.5))` above.
 The halves meet at 1.0 in value with a slope change at centre, because the range speech wants is not log-symmetric.

-- **SEAM is a fade-in, not a crossfade.** A seek flushes the ring, so there is no old stream to cross-fade against; Alt+SOS sets a declick ramp on the new stream.
-Naming it SEAM keeps that honest.
+- **LAYER is a fade-in, not a crossfade.** A seek flushes the ring, so there is no old stream to cross-fade against; Alt+SOS sets a declick ramp on the new stream.
+Naming it LAYER keeps that honest.

 - **Directives survive a mark-less sidecar.** A sidecar with an `#!bard` line but no timestamps keeps its `order=`/`loop=` and takes the auto-marks.